Merzasphor/MWSE/docs/source/lua/type/niTriBasedGeometryData.rst

     A unique ID for this model, assigned at model creation.

 `vertexCount`_ (`number`_)
+    Read-only.
 The vertex count for the object.

 `vertices`_ (`tes3vector3`_)
+    Read-only.
 The array of vertex position data.

 .. toctree::
     :hidden: